How to Create and Track Customized Training Programs With Your Corporate LMS

 4. Assign specific training modules or courses to each team or department based on their learning objectives.

-5. Set up a system to track and report on the progress of each team or department, including completion rates and test scores.
+5. Set up a system to track and report on each team's or department's progress, including completion rates and test scores.

 6. Continuously evaluate and update the training programs as needed, based on feedback and performance data.

-Note: The specific steps and features may vary depending on the LMS being used, so be sure to familiarize yourself with your platform's capabilities.
+Note: The specific steps and features may vary depending on the LMS you use, so be sure to familiarize yourself with your platform's capabilities.

 7 Tips for Creating Engaging and Effective Training Content